Starcounter-Jack/JSON-Patch/README.md

 ## Roadmap

-The project will monitor the updates to the draft specification.
-It will also make use of ES6 Object.observe() to generate patches.
+* The project will monitor the updates to the draft specification.
+* Add generation of outgoing patches
+* Make use of ES6 Object.observe() to generate patches when available (Chrome 27)

-### Usage
+## Usage

 ```js
 jsonpatch.apply( object, patcharray );